kiransalagare/Melanoma-detection-case-study/README.md

 To build a CNN based model which can accurately detect melanoma.
 Melanoma is a type of cancer that can be deadly if not detected early.
 It accounts for 75% of skin cancer deaths.
 A solution that can evaluate images and alert dermatologists about the presence of melanoma has the potential to reduce a lot of manual effort needed in diagnosis.

 ## CNN Architecture Design
 To classify skin cancer using skin lesions images.
-To achieve higher accuracy and results on the classification task, a custom CNN model has been built.

 ![image](https://user-images.githubusercontent.com/121044079/231839702-406d6dd8-8e57-4cbb-ace9-346845a9c15c.png)

+In order to achieve higher accuracy and results on the classification task, a custom CNN model has been built.

 Rescalling Layer - To rescale an input in the [0, 255] range to be in the [0, 1] range.
 Convolutional Layer - Convolutional layers apply a convolution operation to the input, passing the result to the next layer.
 A convolution converts all the pixels in its receptive field into a single value.
 For example, if you would apply a convolution to an image, you will be decreasing the image size as well as bringing all the information in the field together into a single pixel.